cesaroeduardo/icon-library-visualization/README.md

 npm run build
 ```

 # How to Add New Icon Libraries

 This project is based on icon libraries that work as fonts.

-## How to Add New Icon Libraries

-This project is based on icon libraries that work as fonts.